🧬

 Unique facts and fascinating details

-• They were the first official mascot of the Olympic Games in 1972.
+• They were the first breed to be officially recognized as a mascot for the Olympic Games in 1972.

 Frequently Asked Questions